katherinelim/simple-rest-api/README.md

 ## What it provides

-This repository provides code for a REST API micro service and a pipeline configuration to test, build and publish it as a Docker image.
+This repository provides code for a REST API micro service and a pipeline configuration to test, build and publish the application as a Docker image.

 ### The application